kubeshauseli17/project2-Hockey-forum/readme.md

 Track signed in users.
 Allow them to post new threads and comment on other's threads.
 Update database with their content.

-Setup API-HOCKEY Pull standings and Scores from it.
+Setup StatsAPI NHL Pull standings and Scores from it.
 Use EJS to pipe the scores into a sidebar.
 Standings onto a Standings page

 Redirect Visitors to the Signup page if they try to post a thread or a comment.